-In every professional field and industry, there are certain individuals who enjoy local and national prominence as experts.
+In every professional field and industry, certain individuals enjoy local and national prominence as experts.
 They’re the ones who attract all the media attention, are asked to deliver keynotes at major conferences, and seem to win the best clients.
 What is their secret sauce?

-Our research revealed some interesting insights about individuals’ personal brands — and one of the most important concerned which personal branding tools these experts felt have the greatest impact.
+Our research revealed some interesting insights about individuals’ brands — and one of the most important concerned which personal branding tools these experts felt to have the greatest impact.

 The findings are shown in Figure 1, rated on a scale of 1 (for the least impactful) to 10 (most impactful).